Weekend In The City Of Bordeaux: Top Picks For Wining And Dining

 Le Carré - 1 Place du Marché.
 Located in the hip Chartrons neighborhood, this is the brother restaurant to Le Carreau.
 The food is a modern take on French Brasserie dishes, and the place is always busy.
 The service is friendly and attentive.
 When I was there, the waiter brought over a large blackboard with the French menu and went over each dish with me, making sure I understood how everything was prepared.

 El Nacional - 23 Rue Rode.
-Also in the Chartrons area, this lively, casual Argentinian restaurant, popular for both business and family dinners, is known for its high-quality meats and extensive list of Argentinian wines.
+Also in the Chartrons area, this lively, casual Argentinian restaurant, popular for both business and family dinners, is known for its high-quality meats and an extensive list of Argentinian wines.

 A few places recommended by others: